saraswatpuneet/ipfs_latency_research/README.md

 ### Files to Pin

 Four files  named a, b, c and d with sizes 10MB, 50MB, 150MB and 400MB were pinned on the IPFS network.

+## Results

+Complete results for respective pinned files are recorded on a_file.csv, b_file.csv, c_file.csv and d_file.csv.
+Following are numbers recorded for different file sizes

+## Smaller File A; 10 MB and 50 MB